Schefflera-Arboricola/Grocery-Store-Site/application/README.md

 # Description

 1. `views` :

-        - `auth.py` : contains all the routes for signin, signup,signout, forgot password
+        - `auth.py`: contains all the routes for sign in, signup, signout, forgot password
-        - `viewsCustomer.py` : contains all the routes for customer
+        - `viewsCustomer.py`: contains all the routes for the customer
-        - `viewsDelExe.py` : contains all the routes for delivery executive
+        - `viewsDelExe.py`: contains all the routes for delivery executive
-        - `viewsStoreMng.py` : contains all the routes for store manager
+        - `viewsStoreMng.py`: contains all the routes for the store manager

-2. `api.py` :
+3. `api.py` :

         - Categories

             - `GET` :
-                - `/categories` : returns a list of all categories
+                - `/categories`: returns a list of all categories
                     ```
                     [{
                         'category_id': 1,